 Just 10 Minutes Of Exercise Can Benefit Your Brain

-We've long known that Alzheimer's is lifestyle-related (it's even earned itself the nickname "type 3 diabetes"), but this issue included multiple studies that illuminate the benefits of moving your body, how much you have to move it to make an impact, and, interestingly, how evaluating the way we move our bodies could be used to diagnose Alzheimer's earlier and more accurately.
+We've long known that Alzheimer's is lifestyle-related (it's even earned itself the nickname "type 3 diabetes1"), but this issue included multiple studies that illuminate the benefits of moving your body, how much you have to move it to make an impact, and, interestingly, how evaluating the way we move our bodies could be used to diagnose Alzheimer's earlier and more accurately.

-The first study was an analysis of data collected from 2,700 participants.
+The first study2 was an analysis of data collected from 2,700 participants.
 Boston University Medical Center researchers, the authors assessed physical activity as well as thinking skills, planning skills, memory, and word recall.
 The results showed that just 10 to 21 minutes per day of moderate to vigorous physical activity could be linked to better verbal memory.

 This means that if you want to improve symptoms of this disease, you don't have to run a marathon or bike 15 miles a day; even short bouts of exercise makes a difference in executive function.